Fikri-Rouzan/Patriot./README.md

 Overall, Patriot. was an exciting project that allowed me to gain experience in front-end web development, enhanced my teamwork skills, and expanded my knowledge about the history of Indonesian heroes.

 Technologies Used:
-- Programming Languages and Libraries: HTML, JavaScript, React, CSS, and Bootstrap.
+- Programming Languages and Libraries: HTML, JavaScript, React JS, and CSS.
+- Framework: Bootstrap.
 - Software: Visual Studio Code, CodeSandbox, Vercel, and GitHub.